phoenix-rtos/phoenix-rtos-doc/building/script.md

 As you can see there can be other arguments like `all`.

-You can also use the `clean` argument to clean last build artifacts.
+You can also use the `clean` argument to clean the last build artifacts.

 ```bash
 TARGET=ia32-generic-qemu phoenix-rtos-build/build.sh clean all